LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

 Command Line interface
 ``````````````````````
 With the configuration file complete, we can utilize the command line interface
 to train our agents.
-We simply type ``admiral train multi_corridor_example.py``,
+We simply type ``abmarl train multi_corridor_example.py``,
 where `multi_corridor_example.py` is the name of our configuration file.
 This will launch
-Admiral, which will process the file and launch RLlib according to the
+Abmarl, which will process the file and launch RLlib according to the
 specified parameters.
 This particular example should take 1-10 minutes to
 train, depending on your compute capabilities.
 You can view the performance
-in real time in tensorboard with ``tensorboard --logdir ~/admiral_results``.
+in real time in tensorboard with ``tensorboard --logdir ~/abmarl_results``.

 Visualizing the Trained Behaviors
 `````````````````````````````````
-We can visualize the agents' learned behavior with the ``visualize`` command, which takes as argument the output directory from the training session stored in ``~/admiral_results``.
+We can visualize the agents' learned behavior with the ``visualize`` command, which takes as argument the output directory from the training session stored in ``~/abmarl_results``.
 For example, the command

 .. code-block::

-   admiral visualize ~/admiral_results/MultiCorridor-2020-08-25_09-30/ -n 5 --record
+   abmarl visualize ~/abmarl_results/MultiCorridor-2020-08-25_09-30/ -n 5 --record

 will load the experiment (notice that the directory name is the experiment title from the configuration file appended with a timestamp) and display an animation